 The Liaison system consists of the Egyptian Liaison Agency with International Organizations (LAWIO) and the Israel Defense Force Strategic Division (IDFSD), supported by the MFO and its Liaison Branch which works in close cooperation with them to fulfill these Treaty responsibilities and strengthen communication and coordination and promote confidence-building.

-The Liaison Branch consists of a Command Element with Liaison Officers at North Camp, a team of Liaison Officers and staff at South Camp and a constant liaison presence at Taba/Eilat.
+The Liaison Branch consists of a Command Element with Liaison Officers at South Camp, a team of Liaison Officers and staff at Forward Operating Base North and a constant liaison presence at Taba/Eilat.
 The branch is made up of officers and soldiers from nine of the twelve participating nations in addition to a small civilian cadre.
 In most cases, the Force Field Liaison Officers have served previously in various peacekeeping missions worldwide.
 The knowledge and experience of the Liaison Branch, together with the dedication, cooperation and professionalism of their colleagues within LAWIO and IDFSD, have been essential to the success of the Liaison System.

 Of fundamental importance are frequent personal contacts and reliable communications.
 There is considerable interaction between the MFO and the Parties: the Director General and both Director General’s Representatives are in contact with senior diplomats and military officials; the Force Commander is in regular contact with the Chief of LAWIO and the Head of the IDFSD; the MFO’s Chief of Liaison is in frequent contact with his counterparts in both Liaison systems; and the Force Field Liaison Officers are in daily contact with their counterparts located at Rafah, Re’im, Taba, Eilat and Sharm el Sheikh.

-The team includes members of the U.S. Army Task Force Sinai and 1st U.S. Army Support Battalion soldiers, drivers from the Uruguayan Transportation and Engineering Unit and the New Zealand contingent, Canadian military, Direct Hire and Contract Hire Civilians, plus the expatriate and Egyptian national personnel furnished by our support services contractor, HNSI, in conjunction with their sub-contractor, Care Services.
+The team includes members of the U.S. Army Task Force Sinai and 1st U.S. Army Support Battalion soldiers, drivers from the Uruguayan Transportation and Engineering Unit and the New Zealand contingent, Canadian military, Direct Hire and Contract Hire Civilians, plus the expatriate and Egyptian national personnel furnished by our support services contractor, Care Services.
 DGR offices in Cairo and Israel provide assistance in their respective markets with procurement, customs, transportation, disbursement, and other logistics services.

 The personnel and services team is a multinational group of individuals comprised of military, expatriate civilians and Egyptian nationals.
 The Chief of Personnel and Services (CPS) is a Direct Hire Civilian who manages all personnel and morale support programs.